 As you can see in the above image, the weapon is very simple to break down.
 You unlatch the dust cover, press and unhook the drive spring, pull back the bolt carrier while lifting out, rotate the bolt to remove, and finally, unlatch and lift off the gas cylinder tube.
 That’s it, in 5 simple steps.
 This ease of take-down for cleaning and maintenance makes it attractive, there are no small parts to lose, just large component pieces near anyone can understand.

-Read Next: The Iconic AK-47
+Read Next: AK-47 Accuracy and Reliability

 Actually operating the weapon effectively is more of a challenge due to some ergonomics challenges in the now 60 year old weapon system.
 As you can see above, the charging handle is on the right-hand side of the weapon.
 I recommend shooters learn to use the left hand to manipulate the bolt so that the weapon can be brought up to eye level (the ‘workspace‘) such as for reloads.